 Booklets of multiple tickets (kaisuken) usually include four or five tickets which can be used in either direction and are discounted by about ten percent compared to single tickets.
 The tickets need to be used within a certain time frame, typically within three months of purchase.

 Discounts are also usually available for children (aged 6-12), students and groups.
 In recent years, some bus companies have started to offer discounts on tickets purchased far in advance, for example more than 7 or 21 days before travel date.

 Bus ticket can usually be purchased at major bus terminals, by phone (often in Japanese only, see phone numbers on the bus operators' websites), at convenience stores (using a terminal with instructions in Japanese), through travel agents or online (usually in Japanese only).
 The websites by Willer Express and Japan Bus Online allow for online reservations in English, while tickets for JR highway buses can also be purchased at ticket counters of JR stations across Japan.

 Many long distance buses, especially overnight buses, require advance seat reservations.
 It is recommended to make reservation early for popular routes and during busy travel seasons.
 However, if the bus is not booked out, it is usually possible to purchase a ticket just prior to departure at the bus terminal.
 On some shorter bus lines, seat reservations are not possible.

 Japan Bus Pass

 The Japan Bus Pass is a great offer for low budget travelers.
 The pass can reduce transportation costs to very low levels for those willing to spend some nights on a bus.
-The pass is available as 3-day and 5-day version and does not need to be used on consecutive days.
+The pass is available as 3-day, 5-day and 7-day version and does not need to be used on consecutive days.
 It cannot be used by residents of Japan.

 Sun Q Pass